edyedy123/Fit-Friends-App/README.md

 ### Client information
 For this project, We will be acting as our own client.
 ##### Eduardo Sorozabal
-I am a Software development student at Seneca@york.
+I am a Software development student at Seneca @ york.
 I have programed in a variety of languages in my studies including C/C++, HTML/CSS/JavaScript, and Java.
-I enjoy android app making the most because it uses Java, a language I am comfortable with, and it isn’t too hard to make a good app.
+I enjoy Android app making the most because it uses Java, a language I am comfortable with, and it isn’t too hard to make a good app.
 I also have experience with photoshop.

 ##### Cha Li
-I am a seneca student currently in the BSD program.
+I am a Seneca student currently in the BSD program.
 I have learned a lot of different languages through my stay at seneca college that include C++, Java and more.
 Android is great platform which has a massive amount of users.
-I enjoy developing Android applications and shareing my experience with others.
+I enjoy developing Android applications and sharing my experience with others.

 ##### Riyad Almalki
 I'm a fourth year student at Seneca@York studying Software development.
-I have a two years diploma in Computer Science (Programming Technology), I also worked as an IT and Database Administrator for 6 years.
+I have a two year diploma in Computer Science (Programming Technology), I also worked as an IT and Database Administrator for 6 years.
 I have worked with many programming languages during my career and in school including Visual Basic, C/C++, HTML/CSS/JavaScript/PHP and C#.
 Furthermore, I’m experienced in designing and managing databases using SQL Server and Oracle SQL.
-I have designed and developed android applications using Android Studio.
+I have designed and developed Android applications using Android Studio.

 ##### Gerald Encabo
 I am Gerald Encabo and currently studying at Seneca College @ York Campus as Software Developer.
 During my first and second year of studies, I have learned variety of programming languages such as HTML, CSS, JavaScript, Basic C, C++, Java, Bootstrap, ASP.net, JQuery, PHP and SQL.
-I love building websites and apps especially making android application because I enjoy coding using Java which is a language that is easy to learn and play around it!
+I love building websites and apps especially making Android applications because I enjoy coding using Java which is a language that is easy to learn and play around with!

 ## Project Overview